Climate change in France: International cooperation

 France hosted the 2015 United Nations Climate Change Conference, where the landmark Paris Agreement was negotiated and agreed.
 The agreement forms a key international framework for climate change mitigation and adaptation.

-Approaches
+Adaptation

 To adapt to climate change, France has made a National Adaptation Plan.
 They are currently on the second one, called The Second National Adaptation Plan for Climate Change (NAP-2 or PNACC-2), which is in place from 2018 until 2022.
 The plan is based on the first plan that was in place from 2011 to 2015, and was revised with a national consultation involving 300 representatives and experts.
 The plan includes adaption strategies for the main economic and social sectors in the country as well as for the different territories in France.